logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-explore-p8s.md

   ![P8s query autocomplete](https://dytvr9ot2sszz.cloudfront.net/logz-docs/grafana-explore/grafana-exp8s-querylist.png)

-Not all metrics from a specific service start with the same word. <br>For example, the metrics grouped by the term *container* are also Kubernetes metrics. <br><br>It is best to get a general sense of a service's metrics naming and structure from the metrics documents themselves, using Grafana Explore.
+Not all metrics from a specific service start with the same word. <br>For example, the metrics grouped by the term *container* are also Kubernetes metrics. <br><br>It is best to get a general sense of a service's metrics naming and structure from the metrics themselves, using Grafana Explore.
 {:.info-box.note}

-## Metrics metadata labels
+## Prometheus metrics metadata labels

 Each metric includes metadata - one or more labels that are associated with the metric and which provide additional information about it.
 These labels are either automatically attached and sent with the metric, or can also be attached manually by the sender: It depends on the monitored service or application.